BOTSWANA 8 Days

 Your next stop is Moremi Game Reserve.

-—Getting there: you board a small plane from Kasane airport to Moremi Game Reserve airstrip.
+—Getting there: you board a small plane from Kasane to your specific camp's airstrip in the Moremi/Okavango region.

-Throughout all the Parks, Games drives are scheduled in the early morning, afternoon and evening.
+Throughout all the Parks, game drives are scheduled in the early morning, afternoon, and evening.

 Overnight: Moremi Reserve camp.
 (3 nights)

-Many visitors ask what is the difference between a tented camp and a lodge? —A lodge has concrete structures, walls made of stone or wood.
+Many visitors ask what the difference is between a tented camp and a lodge. —A lodge has concrete structures and walls made of stone or wood.

 —A tented camp consists of large safari tents.
 Don’t think of the small tents you pitch in your backyard or on a campsite.
 These safari tents are spacious sleeping-living tents with en-suite bathrooms.